00

 Triggers: Top-of-the-funnel actions by subscribing to a newsletter, downloading a white paper, or filling out a contact form on your website.

-This marketing automation workflow is designed to develop relationships with potential leads and guide them toward making a purchase through personalized and relevant content.
+This marketing automation workflow template is designed to develop relationships with potential leads and guide them toward making a purchase through personalized and relevant content.

 Through targeted content, leads can be educated about your products or services, helping them understand how you can solve their problems or fulfill their needs.